Why Austin Still Feels Like a Big Small Town (Even as It Grows)

 • Bouldin Creek: Tight-knit blocks and familiar faces.

-These neighborhoods make living in Austin TX feel personal even as the city expands outward.
+These neighborhoods make living in Austin, TX feel personal even as the city expands outward.

 Outdoor Spaces Act as Community Gathering Points